Global Proxy

 • password - Optional password for proxy authentication

-Note that you cannot use both includes and excludes at the same time - you must choose one approach.
+Remember that you cannot use both includes and excludes at the same time - you must choose one approach.
+If both are provided, the behavior is undefined and may change in future versions.